 By now you should hopefully be starting to see the bigger picture.
 The supply chain is essentially like the human body.
 It requires the help of multiple systems to maintain optimal functionality.
 The respiratory system and the nervous system are both equally vital to our health, but susceptible to different ailments.
 We treat different issues keeping in mind the intricacies of each system.

-An ecommerce supply chain functions must be maintained in a similar manner.
+An ecommerce supply chain function must be maintained in a similar manner.
 There are a variety of tools and systems available to aid in production, distribution and shipping operations.
 Understanding what role these companies play is the key to delegating different steps while still maintaining full control over your supply chain.

 Your suppliers are the ones responsible for creating the life force that flows through the veins of your eCommerce body.
 At the end of the day, you need vendors that can regularly provide a steady flow of high-quality products to keep your business running smoothly.
 An eCommerce enterprise with an unstable supply is like a body that can't produce cells.
 Your choice of the supplier must therefore be extremely careful as it is the core of your business, and what customers first look at.